Vampir8/ArtNetStarGate/README.md

 ex.
-ArtNetStargate.exe "myprogram" 2.0.0.10 bind 30 4 8

-if bind error
+ArtNetStargate.exe "my program window name"

+this send 2 universe to 127.0.0.1

+OR ADD MORE

-ArtNetStargate.exe "myprogram" 2.0.0.10 nobind 30 4 8
+ArtNetStargate.exe "my program window name" 2.0.0.10 nobind 30 4 8

+where 2.0.0.10 is artnet gate IP

+bind or nobind (output port set or no)

+30 - delay between frames

+4 nr of universes to send

+8 - is a universe where RA is patched

 this is test with chamsys